Chiang Mai to Lampang: A Weekend in Thailand’s Vibrant North

 Why you should visit Lampang Thailand

 You may have not heard of Lampang if this is your first visit to Thailand.
 It’s not as famous as other cities in the country.
-However, we think Lampang has a lot to offer if you are looking to see a traditional northern Thai city that is not overrun with tour groups.
-The visitor you meet in Lampang are likely to be Thais exploring their own backyard.
+However, we think Lampang has a lot to offer, especially if you are keen to see a traditional northern Thai city that is not overrun with tour groups.

 The travellers you meet in Lampang are likely to be Thais exploring their own backyard.